American Realism to Pop Art: What’s Going On?

 These images are, at the same instant, straightforward and strange.
 As Bartlett stated in an interview, they “aren’t simply portraits,” but “visual metaphors,” that “evoke a more complex interpretation and response.”
 He places the horizon almost at the bottom of the composition, creating a somewhat surreal landscape that recedes into great depth, yet is mostly sky.
 And his large figures in the foreground, set against that wide, expansive sky, usually have fixed yet intense expressions that suggest inward turbulence.
 What is the relation of these individuals with their perplexing inner thoughts to that distant horizon and all that space?

-Let’s look at the title painting of the exhibition “Heartland.”
+Let’s look at the title painting of the exhibition, “Heartland.”
 Slightly over five by seven feet, its very scale shows that Bartlett feels this very ordinary American scene, a boy with a red wagon, has large meaning.
 And there is something surprisingly unsettling.

 Bo-Bartlett-1994-heartland-900